roman-milk/roman-milk.github.io/complete-submission.md

+===

- ****** The Complete Submission Ch.
-07 ****** bysilkstockingslover© Dad instantly obeyed and took his son's cock that had just been reaming his ass and swallowed it whole.
+Dad instantly obeyed and took his son's cock that had just been reaming his ass and swallowed it whole.
 He pumped up and down deep-throating my brother's cock constantly.
 I had never seen such a ferocious blow job in my life.
 My Dad was an amazing cock-sucker.
 My brother eventually grabbed dad's head and started fucking father's face and in just a few pumps he shot his semen down our father's throat.
 My father swallowed it all and kept moving, slowly, up and down on his son's cock.
 Mark being a young pup, his cock stayed hard.
 I knew now was the time to fuck Daddy dearest.

  I walked over to Daddy and said in a sweet innocent voice, "Daddy do you want to fuck your little baby?"